 Also referred to as a protruding iris, an iris prolapse occurs when the part of the eye that constricts and dilates, called the iris, sticks out through the cornea.
 This is not a common eye problem, but if it occurs in your rabbit, you may see a visible bump on the surface of your rabbit’s eye.

 Blindness in Rabbits

-Sometimes rabbits are born blind due to congenital issues and other times trauma or other situations cause sudden blindness.
-Regardless of the reason for being blind, pet bunnies should do just fine without their sight.
-They will still be able to smell where their food is in a cage but be aware that they may have trouble navigating outside of an enclosure that they are not used to being in.
+Sometimes rabbits are born blind due to congenital issues, and at other times, trauma or a medical issue like cataracts can cause blindness.
+Regardless of the reason for its blindness, a pet bunny should be OK without its sight.
+It will still be able to smell where its food is in its cage, but be aware that it may have trouble navigating outside of an enclosure that it's not used to being in.

 Treatment for rabbit eye issues varies based on the diagnosis.
 Most infection-based problems can be cleared up with antibiotics.
 Rabbits cannot take all kinds of antibiotics, so it's important that you seek out a veterinarian who's knowledgeable in rabbit medicine.
 Take any eye issue seriously and consult your vet right away if you suspect something is wrong with your rabbit's eyes.
 There's no cure for blindness in rabbits unless the blindness is caused by a cataract that can be removed.

 Treating Foreign Bodies

 By using a cotton swab, saline rinse, and sometimes even some eye lubrication, you may be able to remove the item from your rabbit’s eye.
 If you are unsuccessful, take your rabbit to your exotics vet so that they can safely remove the foreign body without injuring the eye.
 Sometimes the foreign body is so difficult to remove or your rabbit won't open its eye up that some light sedation, or anesthesia, is administered.
 This will relax your bunny and allow your vet to work more quickly without causing harm to the eye.